Introduction: International Business Environment

 - Dynamic nature

-- Key players in international business may include multinational corporations, small businesses and entrepreneurs
+Key players in international business may include multinational corporations, small businesses, and entrepreneurs.

-Elements of business environment
+Elements of the business environment

 Importance of international business environment